alperenacr/alperenacr/README.md

 ### Hi there 👋
+My first name and surname is Alperen Acar
+I had been studied in  Meram Science Highscool at Konya in 2017 - 2021 Currently ı am a freshman at  Bilkent University

 <!--
 **alperenacr/alperenacr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.